Particular/docs.particular.net/nservicebus/endpoints/index.md

 - nservicebus/endpoint
 ---

-An _endpoint_ is a logical entity that communicates with other endpoints via [_messaging_](/nservicebus/messaging).
-Each endpoint has an identifying name and contains a collection of [_message handlers_](/nservicebus/handlers/) and [_sagas_](/nservicebus/sagas/).
-An endpoint can be deployed to a number of machines and environments.
-Each deployment of an endpoint is an instance.
+An _endpoint_ is a logical component that communicates with other components using [_messages_](/nservicebus/messaging).
+Each endpoint has an identifying name, contains a collection of [_message handlers_](/nservicebus/handlers/) and/or [_sagas_](/nservicebus/sagas/), and is deployed to a given _environment_ (e.g. development, testing, production).

+An _endpoint instance_ is a physical deployment of an endpoint.
 Each endpoint instance processes messages from an input queue which contains messages for the endpoint to process.

-It is common for each endpoint to have a single endpoint instance.
-As endpoints need to [scale-out](/nservicebus/architecture/scaling.md), additional endpoint instances can be added.
-This collection of endpoint instances still represents a single logical endpoint.
+Each endpoint has at least one endpoint instance.
+Additional endpoint instances may be added to [scale-out](/nservicebus/architecture/scaling.md) the endpoint.
+A collection of endpoint instances represents a single endpoint if and only if:

+- The endpoint instances have the same name.
+- The endpoint instances contain the same collection of handlers and/or sagas.
+- The endpoint instances are deployed to the same environment.